Call Us Now : (404) 567-5515

 Driving under the influence of drugs in Georgia causes a total loss of driving privileges, if convicted.
-Out of state DUI-DWI convictions for marijuana DUI, when reported to Georgia DDS, will trigger the same license suspensions given at sentencing, by the State of Georgia, as shown above, for DUI first offense or 2nd DUI in Georgia.
+Out of state DUI-DWI convictions for marijuana DUI, when reported to Georgia DDS, will trigger the same license suspensions given at sentencing, by the State of Georgia, as shown above, for lawyers for DUI or 2nd DUI in Georgia.

 Additionally, the new ignition interlock device alternative under OCGA 40-5-64.1 allows a driver accused of DUI-marijuana to install an alcohol-sensing interlock and remaining driving after that driver has refused a blood test for drugs.
 Does that make any sense, when the accused citizen has a zero BAC and does not even drink?
 Not, really, but that is part of Georgia DUI laws.

 No, it is not.
 A DUI-less safe marijuana DUI can be supported by direct evidence (e.g., what the officer saw or smelled) and by admissions made by the suspected DUI marijuana driver, once pulled over by police.